-Today I am going to show you how to build this super easy DIY hairpin desk with pencil drawer.
+Today I am going to show you how to build this super easy DIY writing desk with pencil drawer.
 I am a bit of a minimalist when it comes to home decor.
 My style is modern with a side of rustic farmhouse.
 My husband, on the other hand, is all modern, so I have to sneak in my farmhouse touches on him, as I mix old and new when I decorate.
-This desk is definitely more modern than farmhouse.
-Minimal structure and not much storage.
-In this case I feel it’s a good thing!.
-While I am a fan of storage, I feel the more storage I have, the more junk I accumulate.
-So, I decided to keep things simple with this DIY hairpin desk project.
-The pencil drawer holds much more than just pencils., though!

 This post contains affiliate links for your convenience .
 See our full disclosure here.

 DIY WRITING DESK MATERIALS

 1. Reclaimed Wood OR a Pre-Cut Solid Wood Panel cut in the dimensions you need- I bought mine at Lowes in their pre-cut wood section.
 They come in different sizes.
 I chose 24″ x 48″.
 If your size varied from their standard cuts, they will cut it to size.
 I actually had them rip mine 3 inches to better fit my space.
 This item is only available in store.
 You can totally get creative with the top.
 I thought about using 2x4s as planks, but I wanted a smooth surface.